Establish yourself as a photographer: vision, profile, recognition

-The photography industry is highly competitive, but it is also a rewarding career that can allow you to pursue your personal interests and creative vision.
-Many photographers however make basic mistakes when trying to establish themselves, not fully preparing their work for example, or having no online profile that industry figures can view.
-In this one-day workshop we will consider the many different ways that you can start to establish yourself as a photographer, gaining profile and recognition in the industry.
+The photography world is highly competitive, but it is also a rewarding career that can allow you to pursue your personal interests and creative vision.
+Many photographers however make basic mistakes when trying to establish themselves, not fully preparing their work for example, or having no online profile for the photography world’s stakeholders.
+In this one-day workshop we will consider the many different ways that you can start to establish yourself as a photographer, gaining profile and recognition in the field.
 Topics for discussion during the workshop include:

 - We will discuss the importance of having a clear and carefully created vision of yourself as a photographer, and how to select work which represents this to other people.

 - We will look at the importance of establishing yourself online, with recognisable social media and website profiles.

 - We will look at creative activities including exhibition, publishing, speaking, and teaching which can boost your visibility to a national and international audience.

 - We will also talk about ways to find support and guidance in the field, including through professional mentoring and by establishing peer groups with other likeminded photographers.If you have any problem with your inscription or payment, please contact to the coordinator: email@example.com

 Payment can be done in two ways